Priority Legislation for 2019

 - LD 1477 RESOLUTION, Proposing an Amendment to the Constitution of Maine To Facilitate the Use of Ranked-choice Voting for Governor and Members of the Legislature.
-This bill would expand the implementation of ranked choice voting to the general elections for governor and the legislature.
+This bill would have expanded the implementation of ranked choice voting to the general elections for governor and the legislature.
+Defeated.
 Learn more about Ranked Choice Voting.

 - LD 1626, An Act To Implement a Presidential Primary System in Maine.
-This bill would restore the use of primary elections in the presidential nomination process, replacing the current system of municipal caucuses.
+This bill restored the use of primary elections in the presidential nomination process, replacing the current system of municipal caucuses.
+Enacted into law.
 Learn more about our support for primary elections.

 - LD 816 An Act To Implement the National Popular Vote for President of the United States.
-This bill would guarantee the Presidency to the candidate who receives the most popular votes in all 50 states (and the District of Columbia).
-The bill takes effect when when enacted by states possessing a majority of the electoral votes (270 out of 538).
+This bill would have guaranteed the Presidency to the candidate who receives the most popular votes in all 50 states (and the District of Columbia).
+The bill would have taken effect when when enacted by states possessing a majority of the electoral votes (270 out of 538).
+Defeated.
 Learn more about NPV.

-- LD 1463 An Act To Create an Automatic Voter Registration System: Unless voters opt out, this bill would automatically register people to vote when they receive or renew their drivers' licenses at the Bureau of Motor Vehicles and/or when they apply for or renew their eligibility for MaineCare.
+- LD 1463 An Act To Create an Automatic Voter Registration System: Unless voters opt out, this bill will automatically register people to vote when they receive or renew their drivers' licenses at the Bureau of Motor Vehicles and/or when they apply for or renew their eligibility for MaineCare.
+Enacted into law.
 Learn more about AVR.

 - LD 619 RESOLUTION, Proposing an Amendment to the Constitution of Maine Regarding Early Voting.
-This bill would give municipalities the option to implement true early voting for up to 30 days before an election, reducing wait times for voters and burdens on town clerks.
+This bill would have given municipalities the option to implement true early voting for up to 30 days before an election, reducing wait times for voters and burdens on town clerks.
+Defeated.
 Learn more about Early Voting.

 - LD 1026 An Act To Require Election Transparency.
-This bill would advance both process audits and ballot audits in Maine elections, reducing the risk of an incorrect outcome, improving voter confidence in election protocols, and providing data to support iterative improvement in election administration.
+This bill advances both process audits and ballot audits in Maine elections, reducing the risk of an incorrect outcome, improving voter confidence in election protocols, and providing data to support iterative improvement in election administration.
+Enacted into law.

 Fighting Big Money in Politics